 “I knew I don’t like MacBook, but I bought it to look cool to my friends,” said one of my students after my recent discourse on Pursuit of Happiness at Surat’s SVNIT.
 What was he really after?
 The joy of impressing.
 Every one of us tries to impress someone or the other in some way or the other.
 This is evident when you type “tips to impress” on Google or YouTube.
 Impressing others to feel joyful and wholesome is intrinsic to us.
 Many a time we succeed to impress others to winning their appreciation, awe, reverence, or relationship.
 But does that really bring us everlasting joyfulness and wholesomeness?
 No. We end up trying harder to impress the world again.

-There is one person, having impressed Him once we need not to impress anyone else in the world.
+There is one person, having impressed Him once we need not impress anyone else in the world.
 By impressing Him our very yearning to impress others will dissipate.
 By impressing Him we shall feel unlimited joy and wholesomeness.
 And that one person is God.
-This is the verdict of all the scriptures of all the religion.
+This is the verdict of all the scriptures of all the religions.
 Here are the five easiest ways to impress God:

 1. Sing the heart out

-When words are not put into sentence but rhythm, they touch the heart and give joy.
+When words are not put into sentences but in rhythm, they touch the heart and give joy.
 All of us are habitual to sing.
 We sing out our feelings about something or someone.
 When the subject of our singing is glories of God or things related to Him, then such singing reaches its perfection.
 Such singing is called Sankirtan.
-All scriptures declare that Sankirtan is the best and the easiest way of cleansing our heart from all dirty things and attracting the attention of the Lord.
+All scriptures declare that Sankirtan is the best and the easiest way of cleansing our hearts from all dirty things and attracting the attention of the Lord.

 2. Dance in Joy

-3. Eat till neck
+3. Eat till the neck